Francis Monkman: Session years

-After leaving Curved Air, Monkman contributed to the Renaissance album Prologue (1972), worked with Al Stewart and contributing to the album Past, Present and Future (1973) as well as Lynsey de Paul on her Surprise album and toured with the Shadows on their 20 Golden Greats Tour (1977).
+After leaving Curved Air, Monkman contributed to the Renaissance album Prologue (1972), worked with Al Stewart, contributing to the album Past, Present and Future (1973) as well as with Lynsey de Paul on her Surprise album, and toured with the Shadows on their 20 Golden Greats Tour (1977).
 Also in 1977, he collaborated with Phil Manzanera and Brian Eno on the project 801.
 In 1978, he played all keyboards on Brian Bennett's solo album Voyage.